alpinedev51/mma-elo-engine-py/README.md

 2. **Elo Calculation**: An Elo calculation module processes fight results and updates fighter ratings accordingly.
 3. **API Layer**: The FastAPI application serves as an interface for users to query fighters and their Elo scores, facilitating easy access to data.

-### Unique Features
+### Goals / Future Features
-What sets the MMA Elo Engine apart from existing UFC/MMA Elo projects:
-- **Dynamic Data Sources**: Our system integrates data from various MMA promotions, providing a more comprehensive view of a fighter's performance.
+- **Dynamic Data Sources**: Integrate data from various MMA promotions, providing a more comprehensive view of a fighter's performance.
-- **Real-Time Updates**: As fights occur, the engine automatically updates fighter ratings, ensuring that users always have access to the most current data.
+- **Real-Time Updates**: As fights occur, automatically update fighter ratings, ensuring that users always have access to the most current data.
-- **User-Friendly API**: The FastAPI interface allows devElopers and enthusiasts to easily access and integrate the Elo data into their applications or analyses.

 ## Data Flow